 Alpine is best suited for simple static websites or server-side generated apps powered by Laravel or another backend framework, in cases when all that is required is the addition of a few small interactive features to the UI.

-All in all, if you want to use a lightweight, highly customizable combo of frameworks we recommend TailwindCSS and Alipine.js.
+All in all, now you know all the Tailwind Alpine components, so if you want to use a lightweight, highly customizable combo of frameworks we recommend TailwindCSS and Alipine.js.
 They will help you and your team expedite your projects faster, easier, and with no duplication of classes in terms of TailwindCSS and small costs of size in terms of Alpine.js.

-So why don’t you and your team try them out and give us feedback on how you used them and how much you liked them.
+So why don’t you and your team try them out and give us feedback on how you used them and how much you liked the Tailwind Alpine advantages.

 Until next time,